 18. Set boundaries in your marriage to prevent a repeat of the same trust issues that caused the trust to be broken and betrayed.

-If your spouse is willing to trust you again, you can always earn his/her trust back.
-The difficult part is when your spouse doesn’t want to trust you again because of one or multiple betrayals.
+If your spouse is willing to trust you again, you can always earn their trust back.
+The difficult part is when your spouse doesn’t want to trust you again because of one or multiple betrayals like sexual infidelity.

 In that case, you will both have to talk about what your marriage will look like without trust.
 It will be a difficult conversation, but one to have sooner, rather than later.

 A marriage workshop for building, rebuilding and restoring trust in marriage.

 If you are looking for more ways to rebuild trust in your marriage, check out Trust Me!
 Restore, Renew & Rebuild Your Foundation.

 Trust Me! is an online marriage workshop that will help you to build, rebuild, and strengthen trust in your marriage.
 You can even save your marriage and bring back trust by applying what you learn from this marriage workshop.